joordy/BT-datingapp/README.md

 #### Liking/matching:

-> When the user is looking for a date, he wants to find one with mutial connections, so he can like them, and when the interest is mutual, they will be connected.
+> When the user is looking for a date, he wants to find one with mutual connections, so he can like them, and when the interest is mutual, they will be connected.

 ## Setup